DeltaNicola/portfolio/_posts/2025-08-25-deltagency-case-study.md

 *this was honestly quite a journey.*

-*mainly because i had never written something like this before, nor had i run these types of tests with so many different factors in mind.*
+*mainly because I had never written something like this before, nor had I run these types of tests with so many different factors in mind.*

-*i hope to bring more case studies in the future, as i enrich deltagency with more and more features before releasing it and open-sourcing it.*
+*i hope to bring more case studies in the future, as I enrich deltagency with more and more features before releasing it and open-sourcing it.*